CharlieEngler3/image-classifier/README.md

     /client
     /server

   2.)
-Open two command prompts, one within the client folder and one within the server folder and execute the following command within each
+Open two command prompts, one within the client folder and one within the server folder and execute the following command within each:

     npm install

   3.)
-Once the npm packages are done installing in both, execute the following command within the server command prompt
+Once the npm packages are done installing in both, execute either of the following commands within the server command prompt:

     nodemon index.js
     -or-
     node index.js

   4.)
-Then execute the following command within the client command prompt
+Then execute the following command within the client command prompt:

     npm run start